Guess What's Showing Up In Our Shellfish? One Word: Plastics

 The research is adding to the evidence of a problem that touches every corner of the planet: from the depths of the ocean abyss to the surface waters of the Arctic to an area in the middle of the Pacific Ocean now known as the Great Pacific Garbage Patch.
 Scientists think plastic pollution in the ocean could outweigh the fish there by 2050.

-Ross believes locating the source of microfibers will help slow that trend.
+Ross believes that locating the source of microfibers will help slow that trend.
 So lately, his science lab is looking more like a crime lab.

 The detective work begins under a microscope.
 Researchers study a petri dish that looks like an I Spy book — a white background strewn with small colorful items.
 They note each particle's size, shape and color and zoom in to study its appearance: the way a fiber drapes across the dish or frays at its tip.